flutter/website/src/content/cookbook/architecture/command.md

 allowing Views to listen to its states.

 In the `ListenableBuilder`,
-instead of passing the ViewModel to `ListenableBuilder.listenable`, pass the command:
+instead of passing the view model to `ListenableBuilder.listenable`, pass the command: